kaiznanji/TradeHub/README.md

 ![Screenshot](results.png)

 # Improvements
-This bot serves as an adequate foundation to predicting investement returns.
-For improvements I might decide to investigate the transfers of securities(Form 4), which provide additional signals to predicting potential profits in the market.
+This bot serves as an suitable foundation to predicting long term investement returns, specifically 3-6 months.
+For improvements I might decide to investigate the transfers of securities(Form 4), which provide signals to predicting short term returns in the market.
 Until next time!